 Insurance is a complicated world, right?

 Maybe not.
 Or at least, it doesn’t have to be.
-When you partner with NDML, you’re not just gaining a broker that will fight your
+When you partner with NDML, you are not just gaining a broker that will fight your corner.

 Our mission is to make insurance less confusing for our customers.
 One of the areas of insurance that we get most questions about, is the language insurers use.